Christopher Whelen: Music

 Whelen was primarily a music dramatist and his most successful works are the series of radio and television music theatre works commissioned by the BBC starting from the 1960s.
 His first operatic production, broadcast on 6 August 1961, was The Beggar's Opera, for which he contributed new arrangements of the traditional ballads.
 The original radio opera The Cancelling Dark, with text by the poet Vernon Scannell, followed on 5 December 1965.
 Based on a true story, the action alternates between a crashed aircraft in the African jungle near Benguela and the radio control room at Kakonda Airfield.
-Jeremy Rundall in The Sunday Times said it "has an Ancient Mariner-ish ring, and should be heard again".

 In 1966 the BBC announced "our intention to win wider audiences for opera" and a wide-ranging season was programmed by Cedric Messina (Director of Opera - Drama Group).
-Most significantly the Press release added "Emphasis will be given to operas specially commissioned for TV".
-So John Hopkins and Whelen were jointly commissioned to create a work for BBC2 that would explore what a TV opera might look like.
-A subsequent requirement, and one that had seemed unimaginable up till then, was that it must have "a contemporary plot and modern dress".
-Overcoming immediate qualms, and encouraged by the BBC's confidence in commissioning not one but two operas from them, Hopkins and Whelen quickly took to the challenge of, in Whelen's words, "the actual creating for television", which "remains the most immediate all-at-once, yet intimate, medium of communication.
-And surely it is surely today we want to communicate with?"
+John Hopkins and Whelen were jointly commissioned to create a work for BBC2 that would explore what a TV opera might look like, featuring "a contemporary plot and modern dress".
+The first was Some Place of Darkness, described by Jennifer Barnes as " a sombre domestic drama set in the present, it exemplified all that television promoted".
+The second opera, Night Cry, although completed and scheduled for production in 1968, was shelved, following a change in the Directorship of BBC2.